exercism/python/exercises/practice/eliuds-eggs/.approaches/introduction.md

 # Introduction

-There are many different approaches to solving the Eliud's Eggs exercise, among them are:
+There are many different approaches to solving the Eliud's Eggs exercise.
+Among them are:

 - Using a `while-loop` and modifying the function argument on each iteration
 - Looping over every binary digit _without_ modifying the function argument
-- Converting the `int` argument into a binary string and counting the "ones" in it
+- Converting the `int` argument into a binary string and counting the ones in it

 There are also some approaches that aren't recommended:

-- Using the bit-count functionality from the Python standard library, as the instructions ask this challenge be solved "manually".
+- Using the bit-count functionality from the Python standard library, as the instructions ask that this challenge be solved "manually".
 - Breaking up the counting process into many small functions, which can overcomplicate or slow the solution.

 ## General guidance

-The goal of the Eliud's Eggs exercise is to count the number of ones in a [binary representation of a number][concept-numbers] (_e.g. the "filled gg slots" a chicken coop_).
+The goal of the Eliud's Eggs exercise is to count the number of ones in a [binary representation of a number][concept-numbers] (_e.g. the "filled egg slots" a chicken coop_).
 In essence, this requires you to iterate through each "slot" or bit (binary digit) of the binary number in some way.

 The approaches below represent categories of the most common ways of accomplishing this.